Young Artist Competition

 - Application and working video audition link must be turned in before Tuesday, November 26, 2019 at 5:00 PM EST - No exceptions!
 Audition videos are accepted via YouTube only.
 Link to the online application and link to pay the registration fee is located at the bottom of this application.

 - A $25.00 non-refundable entry fee must be included for application to be fully submitted.
 Once the online application is submitted, a link will be presented for applicant to pay the $25 entry fee online, or you can click here.

 - An application confirmation receipt will be sent within 48 hours of your application being received.

-- Applicants will be individually notified by Monday, December 2, 2019 whether they have made the semi-finals or not.
+- Applicants will be individually notified by Sunday, Dec.
+8 at midnight (this has been updated) whether they have made the semi-finals or not.

 - Semi-Finalists will audition live in a second round on the morning on Saturday, Jan 4, 2020 and the Finals competition, in front of a live audience, will be held on Sunday, Jan 5, 2020 at 3:00 PM - both the Semi-Finals and Finals will be held at the Reilly Arts Center (500 NE 9th Street - Ocala, FL).

 - All contestants, finalists, and their families will receive complimentary tickets to the Honors Recital.

 - Winners will be required to attend up to two OSO rehearsals and the dress rehearsal in the Friday prior to the performances.
 The music teachers of each winner are invited to attend all rehearsals.

 - Winners will receive four complimentary tickets for each February concert (16th and 17th).
 Additional tickets are available for purchase.
 All ticket requests must be placed three days before the concert.
 After the three days, requests may be placed one hour before the concert at the door.